-These suburbs above have been identified within the Declared Area to have vegetation which is the responsibility of Council to manage and maintain compliance with the Code.
+These zones above have been identified within the Declared Area to have vegetation which is the responsibility of Council to manage and maintain compliance with the Code.

-The current contractor Citywide Services Solutions Pty Ltd has provided a High Voltage annual pruning program for September - December that allows for each tree within the Declared Area to be inspected and assessed with regard to overhead Electric Line clearance.
+The current tree maintenance contractor has provided a High Voltage annual pruning program for September - December that allows for each tree within the Declared Area to be inspected and assessed with regard to overhead Electric Line clearance.
 Trees requiring power line clearance works will be undertaken.
+Refer to Attachment 4 - Applicable Distances.